What is Addiction?

 1) Early Childhood Trauma: from physical abuse to severe neglect.

-• A child's central nervous system and brain development in the first two years of their life heavily depends on the stimulus surrounding them in this crucial, formative, and receptive time.
-A violent, stressful, and / or unaffectionate environment affects both the development of the nervous system, and the the brain's neuro-chemical activity.
+• A child's central nervous system and brain development in the first two years of their life heavily depend on the stimulus surrounding them in this crucial, formative, and receptive time.
+A violent, stressful, and/or unaffectionate environment affects both the development of the nervous system, and the brain's neurochemical activity.